Senior Lecturer in Podiatry

 For questions regarding study and admissions please contact us:

-Our Podiatry course aims to produce graduates who are fit for practice within the NHS or private sectors within the UK and overseas.
+Our BSc Podiatry degree aims to produce graduates who are fit for practice within the NHS or private sectors within the UK and overseas.
 You will benefit from clinical placement and education at our Podiatry Clinic adjacent to Northampton General Hospital.
 The clinic is equipped with the latest technology.
 For further information about the course, including a virtual tour of our Podiatry Clinic, please visit our Podiatry page.

 - On completion of the course you will be eligible to apply for registration with the Health and Care Professions Council (HCPC).
 The course is accredited by the College of Podiatry.